dbt-labs/snowflake_summit_formula1_workshop_draft/12-machine-learning-training-testing.md

     - We’re importing some helpful libraries.
         - Defining a function called `save_file()` that takes four parameters: `session`, `model`, `path` and `dest_filename` that will save our logistic regression model file.
             - `session` &mdash; an object representing a connection to Snowflake.
-            - `model` &mdash; an object that needs to be saved.
-In this case, it's a Python object that is a scikit-learn that can be serialized with joblib.
+            - `model` &mdash; when models are trained they are saved in memory, we will be using the model name to save our in-memory model into a joblib file to retrieve to call new predictions later.
             - `path` &mdash; a string representing the directory or bucket location where the file should be saved.
             - `dest_filename` &mdash; a string representing the desired name of the file.
         - Creating our dbt model